Initially I couldn't recall anyone doing so then remembered Douglas Blades (6/6 Oxgangs Avenue) collected railway ephemera.

 Other hobbies were short lived - collecting a few football team pennants; or the little cloth or vinyl badges of towns that one had visited (not many) - the Dublin badge came from my grandparents but I did visit Pitlochry with them; these could be sown onto your anorak; then there were football programmes but again this hobby was relatively short lived.

 However, the one hobby if it could be called such is that every time I came across a Victorian coin I kept hold of it.

 It was mainly pennies - I had a few half pennies and possibly a single Victorian shilling.
-However, over a couple of years, I built up an immense collection of Victorian pennies - given that there were 240 to the pound, I must have accumulated over 500 of them!
-They mainly featured the old Victoria, but I also had a fair number of the young Victoria too.
+However, over a couple of years I amassed an immense collection of Victorian pennies - given that there were 240 to the pound I must have accumulated over one hundred coins.